Causality and the Modeling of the Measurement Process in Quantum Theory: Introduction

-In section 1, we provide a general account of hylomorphism which relates, through the final cause the potential and actual realms.
-In section 2, we discuss how, in Newtonian mechanics, the realm of potentiality was completely eliminated, actuality becoming ---through the efficient cause--- the only relevant mode of existence for physical description.
-In section 3 we discuss the historical background surrounding the collapse of the quantum wave function and the projection postulate.
-Section 4 analyzes the meaning of the projection postulate and its physical interpretation in terms of `collapse solutions' and `non-collapse solutions' making special emphasis on the causal explanation which each of these proposals brings into stage.
-Section 5 presents an original solution to the relation between quantum superpositions and measurement outcomes through the introduction of the {\it immanent cause}, {\it powers} and {\it potential effectuations}.
-Finally, in section 6, we present the conclusions of the paper.
+The paper is organized as follows.
+In section 1, we provide a general account of Aristotelian hylomorphism which relates, through the final cause, the potential and actual realms.
+It should be clear that we do not attempt to provide a complete nor detailed introduction to Aristotle's metaphysics, rather we intend to introduce the reader with some specific notions which will be used during the rest of the article.
+In section 2, we discuss how Newtonian mechanics eliminated the realm of potentiality and conceived actuality as the only relevant mode of existence for physical description.
+In this case it is only the efficient cause which accounts for the evolution of properties.
+In section 3 we discuss the historical background surrounding the ``quantum jumps'' and the difficulties it implies for physical representation.
+Section 4 analyzes the meaning of the projection postulate and its physical interpretation in terms of ``collapse'' and ``non-collapse'' models, making special emphasis on the notions of causality that each of these models implies.
+Section 5 presents an original solution to the relation between quantum superpositions and measurement outcomes through the introduction of the Spinozist {\it immanent cause}.
+Finally, in section 6, we present the conclusions of the article.